Custody and Visitation

 - whether the child’s physical, emotional and psychological needs and development will benefit from a proposed arrangement

-- whether both parents participated in the child rearing before the custody action or divorce
+- whether both parents participated in the child hearing before the custody action or divorce

 - whether each parent can encourage a positive relationship between the child and the other parent